 Yes, they are.
-Precedent for the legality of asking questions beyond just a basic enumeration of the population dates back to 1870, according to Census.gov.
+Legal precedent for asking questions beyond just a basic enumeration of the population dates back to 1870, according to Census.gov.

 The Fourth Amendment of the Constitution, which prohibits unreasonable searches and seizures, have been invoked by critics seeking to challenge the legality of the Census.
 But unfortunately, that’s not the way the courts see it.

 “[I]t is clear that the degree to which these questions intrude upon an individual’s privacy is limited, given the methods used to collect the census data and the statutory assurance that the answers and attribution to an individual will remain confidential,” a District Court ruled in 2000.

 “The degree to which the information is needed for the promotion of legitimate governmental interests has been found to be significant.”

 That ruling was also affirmed in an appellate court decision one year later.